- 1 cup instant pearl barley

 - 2 whole bay leaves

 - 1 cup diced green, red, yellow, or orange bell pepper

 - 2 (14.5-oz) cans diced tomato (no salt added)

 - 1 teaspoon ground black pepper

 - To save time, cook barley up to 2 days in advance.
 Refrigerate until ready to use.
-Add to pot in step 10.
+Add to pot in step 7 above.
 Or, use another whole grain you have made in advance, like brown rice.

 - When doubling this recipe, do not double cayenne pepper unless you prefer a very spicy dish.

 - For a vegetarian option, use cooked or canned pinto or black beans, rinsed and drained, in place of meat.

 Materials: You will need a can opener, colander, cutting board, large pot with lid, measuring spoons, medium pot with lid, mixing spoon, and a sharp knife.